-From the socio-economic characteristics, it can be concluded that majority of the farmers are in middle age group, males out numbered females and married men and women constitute the bulk of farmers in the study area.
+From the result and discussion, the following conclusion is drawn.
+From the socio-economics characteristics, it can be concluded that majority of the farmers are in middle age group, men out numbered women and married men and women constitute the bulk of farmers in the study area.
 Many of them have basic educational qualification from primary to tertiary and few without formal education.
-The monthly income of majority of the farmers are low which has posed a serious problem in acquiring the recommended pesticide to combat pests in their farms.
+The monthly income of the majority of the farmers are low which has posed a serious problem in acquiring the recommended pesticide to combat pests in their farms.
 The farmers have a wide range of sources they can obtain information on pesticides that could be beneficial to them during pre and post pesticide application.
 A majority of the farmers are unaware of the recommended pesticide and still patronize the banned ones.
-During pesticide application, some farmers conform to rules and regulations guiding the exercise while some do not adhere, due to lack of knowledge and above all there is a need to train the farmers in different areas of pesticide administration, since most of them cannot do it due to some constraints.

-Based on the findings of this research, the following recommendations are made:
+During pesticide application, some farmers conform to rules and regulations guiding the exercise while some do not adhere, due to lack of knowledge and above all there is need to train the farmers in different areas of pesticide administration, since most of them cannot do it due to some constraints.
+Recommendations : Based on the findings of this research, the following recommendations are made:

-- 1. Information on banned pesticides must be made available to farmers through publicity. - 2.
-Government through respective agencies for strict compliance must ensure that banned pesticides are completely out of reach by farmers and other users in the society, since there is evidence that some are still in circulation.

-- 3. Government should subsidize the cost of recommended pesticides due to low income of the majority of the farmers coupled with large household size and high dependency ratio that could not allow them to save enough money for it. - 4.
+- 1. Information on banned pesticides must be made available to farmers through public enlightenment campaign, seminars, and group discussion by extension officers. - 2.
+Government through respective agencies for strict compliance must ensure that banned pesticides are completely out of reach by farmers and other users in the society, since there is evidence that some are still in circulation. - 3.
+Government should subsidize the cost of recommended pesticides due to income of the majority of the farmers coupled with large household size and high dependency ratio that could not allow them to save enough money for it. - 4.
 Farmers should be given intensive training on pesticide application as many of them lack knowledge on the recommended pesticide.